Admission Requirements

 • Science GPA: 3.2-3.4

-These are averages, not minimums.
-Meeting these competitive averages does not guarantee admission, and not meeting one of them is not a sign that you will be denied admission.
+As a reminder, these are averages and not minimums.
+Meeting one or more of these competitive averages does not guarantee admission, and not meeting one or more of them is not a sign that you will be denied admission.
 The degree of competitiveness for admission is determined by the number of applications received and the strength of applicant pool each term.

 Before you submit your application, it is imperative that you are prepared to properly complete the nursing program application and understand your eligibility to apply and be considered for admission.
 Here are key actions that every applicant should take before they begin the application process: